Hot Pepper Jelly Recipe (for canning)

 Why I love Hot Pepper Jelly:

-Hot pepper jelly is a delicious condiment that combines the flavors of hot peppers with the sweetness of sugar and often the tanginess of vinegar.
+Hot pepper jelly is a delicious condiment that combines the warm, spicy flavors of hot peppers, contrasting sweetness, and subtle brightness of apple cider vinegar.
 It has a beautiful translucent orange to yellow color.

 Not only is it absolutely beautiful with its confetti of colors shimmering in the light, but it’s the perfect mix of sweet and spicy.
 Exactly why it’s such a good match when paired with cool and creamy accompaniments, like cream cheese.